jkergal/backup-scripts-for-win-and-osx/README.md

 - Use the `backupOSX.sh` file
 - Change the path of your destination copy in the script file, paying attention to the variables for the new backup folder name
-- add a npm script line in your `package.json` :
+- Add a npm script line in your `package.json` :

 `    "scripts": {
         "saveosx": "backupOSX.sh"